 Minutes of Parish Council Meetings

 The minutes of Parish Council Meetings are put onto the website after their approval at the following Council meeting.
 Click the Minutes Archive from the menu on the left and navigate to the correct month.
-If you wish to read the minutes in the interim, please contact the Clerk.
+If you wish to read the minutes in the interim, please contact the Assistant Clerk.

 The Parish Council website Site Administrator is Pam McMorran who can be contacted on 01530 242201 or email